adamgilroy22/python-hangman/README.md

     - Git was used for version control through the Gitpod terminal.
 - [Techsini](http://techsini.com/multi-mockup/index.php)
     - Techsini was used to generate mockups for the project.

+### __Imported Libraries and Packages__
+- [random](https://docs.python.org/3/library/random.html) was used to select a word for the user to guess from words.txt.
+- [os](https://docs.python.org/3/library/os.html) was used to create the clear_screen function to enhance user experience and reduce clutter on screen.
+- [Colorama](https://pypi.org/project/colorama/) was used to add colour to some aspects of the program to make certain parts stand out.
+- [PyFiglet](https://pypi.org/project/pyfiglet/0.7/) was used to print large text seen on the welcome message when the program starts.
+- [gspread](https://docs.gspread.org/en/v5.7.0/) was used to link the program to Google Sheets to read and update the leaderboard.

 ## __Testing__
 View testing [here.](TESTING.md)